openedx/enterprise-access/docs/decisions/0006-api-specification-for-enterprise-mfes.rst

 **/api/v1/enterprise-customer/<enterprise_customer_uuid>/policy/<policy_uuid>/redemptions/<redemption_uuid>/**

-When the policy-specific `redeem` endpoint is called (e.g., when learner clicks "Enroll" button on course page), it returns with a redemption UUID that may be used to query against to understand the status of the redemption's fulfillment which, by design, may be asynchronous.
+When the policy-specific `redeem` endpoint is called (e.g., when learner clicks "Enroll" button on course page), it returns with a redemption (transaction) UUID that may be used to query against to understand the status of the redemption's fulfillment which, by design, may be asynchronous.
 As such, this API endpoint intends to be used to check the fulfillment status of a redemption to communicate to consumers that any side effects from the redemption have been successfully completed.

 *Inputs:*

-None other than the arguments in the URL path for the endpoint.
+None, other than the arguments in the URL path for the endpoint.

 *Outputs:*

-* A single, redeemable subsidy access policy.
-* Redemption status of the single, redeemable subsidy access policy.
+Metadata around the redemption fulfillment status, including:

+* Redemption/transaction UUID
+* Status (fulfilled, pending, error)
+* Path to the API endpoint to re-check the redemption's fulfillment status
+* Redirect URL (optional), e.g. on successful fulfillment, this might be URL to courseware.
+* List of errors, each with status code and error message (potentially to be displayed in the UI).

 Sample API responses
 ^^^^^^^^^^^^^^^^^^^^